iCharlesHu/swift-experimental-subprocess/README.md

         - Introduced `Subprocess.runDetached` as a top level API and sibling to all `Subprocess.run` methods.
 This method allows you to spawn a subprocess **WITHOUT** needing to wait for it to finish.
     - Updated `.standardOutput` and `.standardError` properties on `Subprocess` to be `AsyncSequence<Data, any Error>` instead of `AsyncSequence<UInt8, any Error>`.
         - The previous design, while more "traditional", leads to performance problems when the subprocess outputs large amount of data
+    - Teardown Sequence support (for Darwin and Linux):
+        - Introduced `Subprocess.teardown(using:)` to allow developers to gracefully shutdown a subprocess.
+        - Introuuced `PlatformOptions.teardownSequence` that will be used to gracefully shutdown the subprocess if the parent task is cancelled.

 ## Introduction